Investor

 Bulat Utemuratov

-Bulat Utemuratov is a leading Kazakh businessman and philanthropist, regularly topping Forbes’ Kazakhstan list.
-He is the key investor in the projects managed by Verny Capital Investment Group and oversees the activities of the Bulat Utemuratov Foundation, which focuses on health, education, urban and cultural development in Kazakhstan.
+Bulat Utemuratov is a leading Kazakh entrepreneur and philanthropist, regularly topping Forbes’ Kazakhstan list.
+He is the key investor in the projects managed by Verny Capital Investment Group and the founder of the Bulat Utemuratov Foundation, which focuses on health, education, environment and the urban and cultural development in Kazakhstan.

 Professional career

-After studying economics at the Almaty Institute for National Economy (Narxoz University), Mr. Utemuratov began his career as Deputy Chairman of the Society District Executive Committee in 1986.
+Bulat Utemuratov graduated from the Almaty Institute for National Economy (today, Narxoz University), where he majored in economics.
+Mr Utemuratov began his career as Deputy Chairman of the Society District Executive Committee in 1986.
 Over the next ten years, Mr Utemuratov worked for the State Committee for Foreign Economic Relations, the Kazakh Trading House in Vienna, and then the Ministry of Foreign Economic Relations and the Ministry of Industry and Trade in Kazakhstan.

-In 1995, Mr Utemuratov, jointly with a group of partners, founded the Almaty Trade and Finance Bank (ATF Bank), and by 2007 was its controlling shareholder.
-During this time, ATF Bank grew from a small financial institution to a large group and one of the leaders of the banking sector.
-In 2007, Bulat Utemuratov along with minority shareholders sold ATF Bank to the Italian UniCredit group for a record $2.2 billion.
+In 1995, with a group of partners, Mr Utemuratov founded the Almaty Trade and Finance Bank (ATF Bank), and by 2007 became its only controlling shareholder.
+During this time, the ATF Bank grew from a small financial institution to one of the leading players in the national banking sector.
+In 2007, Bulat Utemuratov, along with minority shareholders, sold ATF Bank to UniCredit Group for a record of USD$2.2 billion.
 According to experts, this transaction was the largest in the CIS banking sector at the time.

-Mr, Utemuratov became the Ambassador to Switzerland in 1996 before returning to Kazakhstan in 1999, where he then held various government positions within the Security Council and the Presidential Administration of the Republic of Kazakhstan, including advising the President on economic affairs and heading the Presidential Property Management Directorate, until 2013.
-Mr. Utemuratov’s last position in the civil service is the Special Representative of the President for Cooperation with the Kyrgyz Republic.
+Mr Utemuratov served as Ambassador to Switzerland from 1996 to 1999.
+From February 1999 to May 2013, he then held various government positions within the Security Council and the Presidential Administration of the Republic of Kazakhstan.
+The last position that Mr Utemuratov’s held in the civil service was Special Representative of the President for Cooperation with the Republic of Kyrgyzstan.
 From July 2007 to January 2022, he was a member of the Political Council of the Nur Otan political party.

 Charitable activities

-Alongside his business career, Mr. Utemuratov is actively engaged in philanthropic activities incorporating the principles of sustainable development and social responsibility into his investments.
+Mr. Utemuratov is actively engaged in philanthropic activities incorporating the principles of sustainable development and social responsibility into his investments.
+The total value of the projects implemented by the Bulat Utemuratov Foundation is more than USD$240 million.

 Contribution to the future of Kazakhstani athletes